dsoto/ENSP_330/syllabus/330-syllabus.md

 Quizzes will be given weekly to review material.
 Students will come to class prepared to participate in and sometimes lead discussion.
+Each course will be split with a lecture component and an activity or discussion component.
+You are expected to participate in class activities and will be graded on your performance.

 ## Grading
 - Classroom work (quizzes, participation) 25%
 - Homework (problem sets, readings) 25%
 - Exams (midterm, final) 25%
 - Research project 25%

-## Homework
-Energy problems require quantitative solutions.
-You will gain practice solving simple problems about energy.
-Equally importantly, you will gain practice making your quantitative methods and reasoning clear to others.
-Your problem sets will be graded on the clarity of communication as much as the correctness of the result.

 ## Agreements